CaffeinatedRat/HamonEngine/README.md

 Misc
 * Fixed a deep cloning issue with the frame, tree, storyboard & screen classes.
 * Fixed an issue with the sprite dimensions during cloning.

+#### 1.1.0
+* Added the screen class, which is an extension of a layer, to support layer chaining.
+This removes the burden of layer ordering logic from the user.
+* The HamonEngine.PrimaryLayer property is now a screen and has been renamed PrimaryScreen.
+All layer references in the main engine have been updated to reflect the new screen mechanism.

+#### 1.0.3
+* Added the property center to the class hamonengine.geometry.rect to allow pre-computation for things like centering drawing on the viewport.
+* Added logic to return and accept text metrics object from drawText to improve performance.
+Text metrics can also be disabled; however, the textOffset & verticalTextOffset properties are disabled.
+* Added a helper method drawFPSCounter to the hamonengine.graphics.layer class using consistent parameters and disabled metrics.
+* Updated the drawText method to ignore the invert axis properties if metrics are disabled.
+The text cannot be drawn properly with inverted axis if metrics cannot be retrieved.
+* Updated the beginPainting method to only call fillRect if a backgroundColor is provided.
+This is to support the future screen class.

+#### 1.0.2
+* Removed the release methods from the Object2d class and modified the hold methods to accept a state parameter to toggle holding a direction.

+#### 1.0.1
+* Improved the touch click events when capturing touch events as mouse events.

+#### 1.0.0
+* Initial Beta Release that contains a fundamental working engine.

+#### 0.1.0
+* Initial Alpha Release.
+1st unstable release.